How To Relieve Engorgement & Encourage Milk Let-down

 I knew it was too soon to pump, but I didn’t know how else to relieve the pain!
 I was texting all my mom friends and asking for advice as well.
 But again, what worked for them wasn’t working for me.

-Fortunately, the day after it happened we went back to the hospital to meet with a labor and delivery nurse to get a weight for Shepherd.
-It was a Sunday, which is why we didn’t go to the pediatrician’s office.
+Fortunately, the day after it happened we went back to the hospital to meet with a labor and delivery nurse to get a weight for our new baby.

 The nurse was extremely helpful!
-She said to microwave a wet washcloth for 10-15 seconds and hold it on my breasts to encourage milk let-down.
-Then, she had me feed Shepherd for about 10 minutes per side.
+She said to microwave a wet washcloth for 10-15 seconds and hold it to encourage milk let-down.
+Then, she had me feed our baby for about 10 minutes per side.
 She said after that I could pump for about 10 minutes.
 This would be enough time to provide relief, but not so much that it would encourage overproduction.

 Both of these tips were a lifesaver!
 I only had to pump a couple of times before I no longer experienced engorgement.
 But, I continued to use the washcloth tip throughout my breastfeeding journey, especially whenever I noticed a lump/clogged duct.